papothepapo/airbridge/README.md

    - Confirm status broadcasts still update the activity

 If you want a clean package rename on another device, change `namespace` and `applicationId` in [`app/build.gradle.kts`](app/build.gradle.kts) and then grant fresh root permissions for the new package.
 Keeping the current package id is useful during iterative bring-up because root managers often key approvals per-package.

-## Repo Hygiene

-This repository is intended to be published without local machine or signing secrets.
-The tracked tree excludes:

-- `local.properties`
-- Gradle caches and build outputs
-- generated APKs and AABs
-- local keystores and certificate bundles

 ## Related Notes